 The most important application is in data fitting.
 The best fit in the least-squares sense minimises the sum of squared residuals, a residual being the difference between an observed value and the fitted value provided by a model.

-Least squares corresponds to the maximum likelihood criterion if the experimental errors have a normal distribution.
+Least squares corresponds to the maximum likelihood criterion if the experimental errors have a normal distribution with constant widths.